Intravenous Pyelogram (IVP)

-X-ray images may be maintained as hard film copy (much like a photographic negative) or, more likely, as a digital image that is stored electronically.
-These stored images are easily accessible and may be compared to current x-ray images for diagnosis and disease management.
+X-ray images are typically stored as digital images in an electronic archive.
+However, if needed, a hard film copy (similar to a photograph) or a CD-ROM disk can be made.
+These stored images are easily accessible and may be compared to current or prior x-ray images for diagnosis and disease management.

 How is the procedure performed?